dcunited001/te-xel-io/app/posts/2014-08-03-rubymine-topkeys.md

 # TODO: add tips on using features.
 # TODO: look for patterns in hotkeys (e.g. F7 is usually for Usages & F3 is usually for Bookmarks)
 # TODO: also update with the useful hotkeys that i blacked out because i already knew them
+# - like navigate to tests
 # TODO: review actions available in preferences and update blog
 ---

 ### The Top Hotkeys to Learn

 I'll be updating this article from time to time with tips on how to use RubyMine's hotkeys.

+#### Contenders for Topkeys:

+- &#x2318;&#x2303;&#x2191; - Navigate to Rails model/view/controller etc.
+- &#x2325;F1 - Does everything with a file.
+Every thing.
+- &#x2318;&#x21e7;T - Navigate to test, using Ruby conventions.
+- &#x2318;J - Definitely something to learn later in the game, but Live Templates and Snippets are amazing.
+However, I have to admit, I don't haven't ever gotten to the point where I feel comfortable with them and the amount of configuration, memorization, overhead and forethought is intimidating.

 ### *By Far* THE #1 Key You **Must** Learn